Sample Answer

 Assignment u10a1 Addressing an Ethical Issue

-For this final project, imagine that the CEO has asked human resources department to review the company’s policies.
-You have been personally asked to identify an issue you feel needs addressing, to evaluate different parameters for ethically deciding on how to address the issue, and then to evaluate various polices and propose a policy that the company can implement to addresses the chosen issue.
+For this final project, imagine that the CEO has asked the human resources department to review the company’s policies.
+You have been personally invited to identify an issue you feel needs addressing, evaluate different parameters for ethically deciding how to address the problem, assess various policies, and propose an approach the company can implement to address the chosen topic.

 In your paper: